Navigating the QNX Developer Desktop

 - Geany

-The main demo application included in the GTK+ 3 toolkit.
-It includes various demos that you can select and run.
+The main demo application included in the GTK+ 3 and GTK+ 4 toolkits.
+It includes various demos of toolkit features that you can select and run.

 - Icon Browser

-A GTK+ 3 demo application that demonstrates how to use GTK+ 3 to build an application to browse installed icons.
+A GTK+ 3 demo application that demonstrates how to build an application for browsing installed icons.

 - Widget Factory

-A GTK+ 3 demo application that demonstrates the different widgets (UI controls) that are available in the GTK+ 3 toolkit.
+A GTK+ 3 demo application that demonstrates the available widgets.

 Graphics menu